libvips/libvips/_posts/2025-03-20-introduction-to-nip4.md

 You can also mark features on images.
 If you hold down Ctrl and drag down and right, you'll create a rectangular region, if you drag up and left you'll mark an arrow, if you just Ctrl-click you'll mark a point.

+If you drag down and left you'll mark a horizontal guide, if you drag up and right you'll mark a vertical guide.
+Regions, arrows and points snap to guides, so they are handy for lining up groups of annotations.

 ![nip4](/assets/images/nip4-regions.png)